-- According to the National Forest Inventory: - The canopy cover of the stand is between 60-90%. - In case of forests in forest-steppe climate zone there is no prescription for the canopy. - The main tree species of the natural stand type of the specific site are present, but the additional tree species are missing. - The age of the stand is more than 20 years, but until the final felling at least 30 years are ahead.
+According to the National Forest Inventory:

+- The canopy cover of the stand is at least 60% - In case of forests in forest-steppe climate zone the canopy cover is at least 30%. - The main tree species of the natural stand type of the specific site are present, but the additional tree species are missing. - The age of the stand is more than 20 years, but until the final felling at least 30 years are ahead.

-• The establishment must be implemented so, that on the first spring after the establishment at least 700 pieces/hectare one year old seedling must be present at the area, in a composition specified in the under planning plan.
+• The establishment must be implemented so, that on the first spring after the establishment at least 1000 pieces/hectare one year old seedling must be present at the area, in a composition specified in the under planning plan.

 This scheme has close link to the scheme: "Conversion of Forest Structure and maintenance based on manual work" of the Forest Environment Payments measure.
-The basic criteria to enter to the specific scheme of the Forest Environment Payments, that on the area one of the Conversion of forest structures schemes of the measure Non-productive investments must be implemented on the area.
+After entering the non-productive investments scheme it is possible to enter the relating scheme of Forest Environment Payments..